geoffreygao1/Pizza-Parlor/README.md

 Describe: Order.cartPrice()

-Test: It should update and return the total cart price based on the objects in the pizza cart
+Test: It should update and return the total cart price based on the pizza objects in the cart as well as the delivery method.
+Delivery adds $5 to the price
 Code: myOrder.cartPrice();
 Expected Output: 13;